segmentstream-com/segmentstream-com.github.io/_docs/events/updated-profile-info.md

 title: "Updated Profile Info"
 order: 2
 ---
-The `Updated Profile Info` should be pushed to the `digitalData.events` array when the server responds with a message about a successful user profile info update.
+The `Updated Profile Info` event should be pushed to the `digitalData.events` array when the server responds with a message about a successful user profile info update.

 #### From the site code / when using AJAX
 ```javascript